 Upon the recommendation of the Compensation Committee, the Board of Directors votes to approve the compensation of the Chief Executive Officer.
 The Committee reports all of its decisions to the Board.
-The Board unanimously has accepted each of the recommendations described below made in 2000 and to date in 2001.
-The Committee also votes the compensation of all other Company executive officers listed in the Summary Compensation Table, as well as other senior employees.
-The Board has ratified the compensation decision for these executive officers.
+The Board unanimously accepted each of the recommendations, described below, made in 2001 and to date in 2002.
+The Committee also approves the compensation of all other Company executive officers listed in the Summary Compensation Table, as well as other senior employees.
+The Board ratifies the compensation decision for these executive officers.

-The overall objective of the Company's Board of Directors, and specifically this Compensation Committee, in setting compensation for Unitil's executive officers is to attract, retain and reward managers who are committed to solid financial performance and foster excellence in the management of the assets of the Company and who can successfully lead the Company as the industry undergoes unprecedented change and restructuring.
-To help meet these objectives, the Committee believes it is important for the Company to provide compensation to its executive officers, which varies directly with the performance of the Company.
+The overall objective of the Company's Board of Directors, and specifically this Compensation Committee, in setting compensation for Unitil's executive officers, is to attract, retain and reward managers who are committed to solid financial performance and foster excellence in the management of the assets of the Company and who can successfully lead the Company as the industry undergoes unprecedented change and restructuring.
+To help meet these objectives, the Committee believes it is important for the Company to provide compensation to its executive officers that varies directly with the performance of the Company.

-The Company pays both base" and variable" compensation to its officers.
-The base component of compensation is determined under Unitil's salary policy which is reviewed from time to time by outside consultants as to its competitiveness.
-Variable compensation is based on factors that measure the success of the Company for any given year and is governed by Unitil's Management Incentive Plan (Incentive Plan").
+The Company pays both "base" and "variable" compensation to its officers.
+The base component of compensation is determined under Unitil's salary policy, which is reviewed from time to time by outside consultants as to its competitiveness.
+Variable compensation is based on factors that measure the success of the Company for any given year and is governed by Unitil's Management Incentive Plan ("Incentive Plan").
+These performance factors are set the same for both the general employee and management incentive programs to ensure that all employees are focused on common bottom line business and operational results.
 The factors under the Incentive Plan provide a cash incentive opportunity if the Company meets certain targets for Core Utility Earnings (normalized), Reliability, Low Distribution Costs, Customer Satisfaction, and New Business Initiatives.
-The Plan also requires a subjective evaluation by the Board which rates management's performance in capitalizing on unplanned opportunities and responding to unforeseen problems.
+The Plan also requires a subjective evaluation by the Board, which rates management's performance in capitalizing on unplanned opportunities and responding to unforeseen problems.
 The bonus opportunities are set by level of the executive position according to other companies in the utility industry.
-In 2000, certain objective targets for Core Utility Earnings (normalized), Reliability, Distribution Costs, and Customer Satisfaction were met.
-In addition, the Committee discussed and evaluated the subject target of the Incentive Plan to determine how well the Company met the Board's expectations in dealing with challenges and opportunities in 2000.
-The Committee took into consideration such factors as coping with extensive regulatory issues, the bankruptcy of the largest customer, and responding to other opportunities.
-Upon consideration and evaluation of these and other factors, the Committee determined that an incentive payout of 85% of target would be appropriate.
-The payout for 2000 performance will be made during the first quarter of 2001, and will therefore be reflected on the Compensation of Officers" Table in the 2001 Proxy Statement.
+In 2001, certain objective targets for Core Utility Earnings (normalized), Reliability, Distribution Costs, and Customer Satisfaction were met.
+In addition, the Committee discussed and evaluated the subjective target of the Incentive Plan to determine how well the Company met the Board's expectations in dealing with challenges and opportunities in 2001.
+The Committee took into consideration such factors as coping with extensive regulatory issues, restructuring the Usource operation, and responding to other opportunities.
+Upon consideration and evaluation of these and other factors, the Committee determined that an incentive payout of 80% of target would be appropriate.
+The payout for 2001 performance will be made during the first quarter of 2002, and will therefore be reflected on the "Compensation of Officers" Table in the 2002 Proxy Statement.

-In addition, to further align the interest of the Company's management with shareholders and customers, the Company, in 1998, instituted a Stock Option Plan (Option Plan").
+In addition, to further align the interest of the Company's management with shareholders and customers, the Company, in 1998, instituted a Stock Option Plan ("Option Plan").
 The Option Plan provides grants of options to buy common shares of Company Stock.
 The Option Plan anticipates the granting of options over a period of five years, and each grant will vest over a three-year period.
 Each option grant is priced at the market price on the date of the grant.
-This plan emphasizes long-term growth of the price of the Company's common stock.
-In January, 2000, the Committee granted a total of 53,000 options to the members of senior management, and in February, 2000, the Committee granted an additional 2,000 options to newly promoted members of senior management.
+This plan emphasizes long-term growth of the price of the Company's Common Stock.
+In January, 2001, the Committee granted a total of 60,000 options to the members of senior management.